Cointopay/ECWID/README.md

 * You are all set to use the app

-**Note:** *Your provided values in the app will be saved automatically*
+**Note:** *Your provided values in the app will be saved automatically* *Lessons learned: make sure you have the specific CURL for your php FPM installed*

 ## Authors